I recently heard someone describe understanding as "the intersection of knowledge and action."

-Call it ‘Paralysis by Analysis’, ‘Paradox of Choice’, ‘Not seeing the forest for the trees’ or whatever you want, but when it comes down to it, a lot of us feel like we know the right answers, but aren’t sure which of the seamlessly endless stream of right answers we should be using.
+Call it "Paralysis by Analysis," "Paradox of Choice," "Not seeing the forest for the trees," or whatever you want, but when it comes down to it, a lot of us feel like we know the right answers, but aren’t sure which out of the seamlessly endless stream of "right answers" we should be using.

-While you stand back and scoff at the atrocious number of pull ups and pushups that they do, ”Have they even heard of 5 x 5?", they are busy putting in the work.
-Consistency is king, and this is their kingdom.
+While you stand back and scoff at the atrocious number of pull ups and pushups that they do, asking yourself "Have they ever even heard of a 5 x 5?", they are busy putting in the work.
+Like I've said before, consistency is king, and this is their kingdom.
 The breadth of their training knowledge might not be very wide, but the depth of their understanding is unmatched.

 Stay hungry for knowledge.
 Never stop learning.
 But as you do this, constantly strive to turn that knowledge into understanding.

 Start something simple, finish it, keep record, reflect, and repeat.

 “Learn how to train, then train hard, then train smart.
 Most people will never have to go past step two.”

 "This is too reachy"

 "It's just the same move over and over"

 If you want to be physically prepared for rock climbing, you need to concern yourself with the following components: